Sent by Alice Lynch

 Based in Letterkenny

-As well as tailor making a holiday for you, I can arrange cruises, group trips, small group adventures, family holidays and celebration trips.
-You can see from my travel blogs that I have travelled the globe extensively myself, cruising the Mediterranean, the Norwegian Fjords, and the Galapagos islands, as well as river cruising on the Danube and the Rhine.
+You can see from my travel blogs that I have travelled the globe extensively myself, including cruising the Mediterranean, the Norwegian Fjords, and the Galapagos islands, as well as river cruising on the Danube the Rhine and the Garonne.

-Let me save you time and take the stress out of planning your next holiday, just get in touch and we can talk at a time that suits you.
+Let me save you time and take the stress and hassle out of planning your next holiday, and create memories that will last a lifetime.
+Get in touch and we can talk at a time that suits you.

 Travel with peace of mind.